codenato/transformation-vision/_events/mission-cedar-hill.md

 **Thursday –Saturday June 8-10 8:00 AM – 5:00 PM** all staged from campus of High Pointe 101 High Pointe Lane, Cedar Hill

-City of Cedar Hill/Transformation Vision Kick –off&nbsp; will be 8:00 AM Thursday June 8 at the High Pointe Campus
+City of Cedar Hill/Transformation Vision Kick –off  will be 8:00 AM Thursday June 8 at the High Pointe Campus

 **Mission Cedar Hill’s Community Celebration 🙌🏼**
 <br>Praise in the Park & Picnic